Johnny W. Chang

 Senior Ballet Master

 “Wei-Qiang seems to defy gravity with his leaps and spins.
 Instead of returning rapidly to the ground like most mere mortals would, he seems to float through the air in slow motion.” – Winnipeg Free

-Johnny was also a principal dancer with the Beijing Dance Academy Ballet Company from 1981-84, where he also trained, graduating with top honours in 1979.
+Johnny W. Chang, formerly Zhang Wei-Qiang, from the People’s Republic of China, joined the Royal Winnipeg Ballet as Principal Dancer in January 1992.
+For the Company’s 1999/00 season he became a Resident Guest Artist in order to devote more time to international guest appearances for the next three seasons.
+Before joining the RWB, Johnny was a freelance guest artist in Japan and Asia for five years.
+Formerly a principal dancer with the National Ballet of China, Johnny toured with the NBC to the US, the UK and Russia.
+He was also a principal dancer with the Beijing Dance Academy Ballet Company from 1981-84, where he also trained, graduating with top honors in 1979.
 Johnny attended summer classes in the United States with the Houston Ballet Academy in Texas before joining the Houston Ballet where he danced from 1979 - 1981.

-Johnny has won national and international medals for dance excellence, including a Bronze medal from the 2nd International Ballet Competition in Jackson, U.S.A (1982), Second Prize from the 4th World Ballet Competition in Osaka, Japan (1984), a Bronze medal from the 5th Moscow International Ballet Competition (1985) and the Highest Honour Award from the 1st National Ballet Competition in Beijing, China (1985).
+Johnny has won national and international medals for dance excellence, including a bronze medal from the 2nd International Ballet Competition in Jackson, U.S.A (1982), second prize from the 4th World Ballet Competition in Osaka, Japan (1984), a Bronze medal from the 5th Moscow International Ballet Competition (1985) and the Highest Honour Award from the 1st National Ballet Competition in Beijing, China (1985).